mszpro/ViewHighlighter/README.md

 # Limitations

 - Only works on iOS
-- Might not work on ScrollViews (in future release, might need to scroll the view to show the highlighted components)
+- ⚠️ This currently does not work in scrollable views, including `Form`, `ScrollView`, `List`. (in future release, might need to scroll the view to show the highlighted components)

 # License